flutter/samples/ios_app_clip/README.md

 # ios_app_clip

-A sample project demonstrating integration with iOS 14's App Clip
+A sample project demonstrating integration with iOS 14's App Clip.

+The App Clip target is rendered by Flutter and uses a plugin.

 ## To run